hashicorp/terraform-website/content/source/docs/cloud/workspaces/managing-variables.html.md

 To view variable sets for your organization, click **Settings** in the top menu bar, then click **Variable sets** in the left sidebar.

-The **Variable sets** page appears, showing a list of all of the variable sets within the organization.
-Click each variable set to open it and review details about its variables.
+The **Variable sets** page appears, listing all of the organization's variable sets.
+Click on a variable set to open it and review details about its variables and scoping.

 ![The variable sets page in the Terraform Cloud UI](link)